 Watch our full interview with Ten Hands High!

 Based in London, made in Leeds, Ten Hands High encompass the best of indie rock, bringing threads of anthemic pop with R&B sounds to create their own alternative space.
 After making their debut single in January 2019, it wasn't long before the four-piece hosted several packed out shows in their hometown of Leeds.
 The band were in creative overdrive, releasing five singles in five months, selling out their debut London headline at the Hope and Anchor in Islington.
-Having supported Spilt Milk Society, The Clause and Luna Bay, Ten Hands High are quickly becoming a live act to be reckoned with.
+Last year, the band unveiled their debut EP, Sweet, which explored the ebbs and flows of a relationship that culminated as a succinct coming of age tale.